MSnaddon/A_Crash/README.md

-Progression( description, advanceAction, thresholdObject ) description - a short description of the game's progression point advanceAction - an Action object detailing the changes being made for progression thresholdObject - object where key is the checks name and the value is a function that returns true or false depending on a condition set.
+Progression( description, advanceAction, thresholdObject ) description - a short description of the game's progression point advanceAction - an Action object detailing the changes being made for progression thresholdObject - object where key is the checks name and the value is one of two options.
+1) a function that returns true or false depending on a condition set.
+2) a false value which another Action will set to true (failing to will render the progression impossible)

 Game ()